sohamsshah/insight-jainism/docs/Concepts/Anuyog/Anuyog.md

 ### Dravyanuyog
 **Dravyanuyog** enlightens the path of salvation by explaining the 6 Dravya, 7 Tatva, Bhed-gyaan etc. At the center, the continuous practice of Bhed-gyaan i.e. clearly understanding the difference between what is the **'swa'(me)** and what is **'par'**(everything else) is preached which leads to Aatmanubhuti i.e. experience of the self.

-Since infinite lives, this Soul has always had a misconception of him being this body, and **Dravyanuyog** scriptures teach the art of separating our true-self from the outer world and experience the true happiness inside.
+Since infinite lives, this Soul has always had a misconception of him/her being this body, and **Dravyanuyog** scriptures teach the art of separating our true-self from the outer world and experience the true happiness inside.